FODMAPs: FOS, GOS & Mannitol

 A sugar alcohol naturally present in some fruits and vegetables, and commonly added to sugar-free gum or “diet” products.

-Poor absorption in the small intestine means it passes into the colon, where fermentation (and water retention) can trigger diarrhea, cramping, and bloating.
+Because it’s poorly absorbed in the small intestine, it passes into the colon, where fermentation and water retention can cause diarrhea, cramping, and bloating.

 Why These FODMAPs Matter

-Although you can’t directly test these FODMAPs with a packet, you can track your response to them.
-Because tolerance levels vary widely, knowing your personal threshold is more important than following a strict “avoid list.”
+Although you can’t directly test these FODMAPs with a packet currently, you can track your response to them.
+And because tolerance varies widely, your personal threshold matters far more than a strict “avoid list.”

 For example: